 - It takes time to find the right pricing strategy.
 You have to be dedicated to discovering your customers’ preferences before you set your prices.

 - Pricing is a business-critical marketing decision.
 It shows what the product is worth, what the business is worth, and especially what the customer is worth.

-- By finding out how much they are willing to pay for your product.
-What features they want to see you develop; you will be able to not only give customers what they want.
+- Find out how much they are willing to pay for your product.
+What features they want to see you develop.
+By doing so, you will be able to not only give customers what they want.
 But you’ll also be able to attract and retain these customers as well.

 Value-Based Pricing Steps: Separating Facts from Myths